aws/amazon-ecs-logs-collector/README.md

      enable-debug  Enables debug mode for the Docker daemon and the Amazon ECS Container Agent.
 Only supported on Systemd init systems and Amazon Linux.
+     disable-debug Disables debug mode for the Docker daemon and the Amazon ECS Container Agent. reverse of enable-debug option.
 ```

 ### Example output in normal mode